Person Following by Autonomous Robots: A Categorical Overview: State-of-the-art Approaches

 \subsubsection{Other Considerations for Planning and Control}

-{ In addition to the operating constraints for person-following mentioned already, there could be other practical, and often application-specific considerations for effective planning and control.
-A number of such aspects are briefly discussed in this Section.
+In addition to the operating constraints for person-following mentioned already, there are other practical, and often application-specific considerations for effective planning and control.
+Several such aspects are discussed in this Section.